 Book with carriers directly.
 If you will be shipping on the same route again save the carrier’s info to avoid broker fees next time.
 This is an especially useful tip for snowbirds.
 You can get your carrier’s schedule weeks in advance and plan a flight around it for maximum convenience and of course you will know the company and can trust them with your car.
 This can save a lot of hassle.

 So how much does it cost to ship a car?
-The map below will help you get a rough idea of what your cost will be.
-Hover over the state you are shipping from and you will see a list of popular destinations and the cost to ship to those destinations.
-Keep in mind that these prices will change depending on your circumstances.
+The calculator below will give you a good idea of what your price will be but it might not be 100% accurate.
 To get a personalized quote use our quote request form.